WHY YOU CAN’T AFFORD TO OVERLOOK OPTIMIZING YOUR PRICING

 What promotional offers would serve you and your customers best?
 Will markdowns create any additional profit, or are you better off charging the starting price?
 How big of a discount should you offer below your starting prices?
 How long will something take to sell at a specific price point?
 Optimizing your promotional prices can help boost sales for newly introduced products and promotional bundles—for example, a SaaS company launching a new product, or bundling multiple products.

-Why many companies fail at pricing
+Why many companies fail at pricing optimization

 To make a long story short, most companies aren’t willing to put in the effort to optimize their pricing decisions.
 All the customer research needed to figure out the right valuations takes time and effort.
 Surprisingly, the average company only spends less than ten hours per year on their pricing strategy, which is not enough.